Can I get an eye exam and glasses on the same day?

 Do I need an eye exam to get new glasses?

-One downside to buying online is that you don’t have an eye doctor there to answer any questions you may have.
-However, many websites have an online chat function for customers to ask a professional about any issue that may pop up during the online shopping or buying process.
+One downside to buying online is that you don’t get personalized attention from an eye doctor or optician to answer any questions you have.
+But many websites have an online chat function if you have questions during the online shopping or buying process.